Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 |---|---|---|---|
 |Dr. Ratio|Moze|Robin|Aventurine|

+>[!tip] Team Setup & Explanation:
-Moze and Aventurine provide enough debuffs for Dr. Ratio to always have him use his Follow-up Attack after he uses his skill.
+>Moze and Aventurine provide enough debuffs for Dr. Ratio to always have him use his Follow-up Attack after he uses his skill.
 The team has synergy much like the previous team, though Robin might not get enough energy compared to the previous team.
+>

-Plays pretty much the same as the previous team, just in that you might want to time your Robin’s ultimate so that she brings up Moze’s action right after he exits the ‘Departed’ state.
+>Plays pretty much the same as the previous team, just in that you might want to time your Robin’s ultimate so that she brings up Moze’s action right after he exits the ‘Departed’ state.
+>

-Use Moze’s skill on the more tanky enemies and prioritize attacking that enemy instead of other enemies.
+>Use Moze’s skill on the more tanky enemies and prioritize attacking that enemy instead of other enemies.

 ### Yanqing Hypercarry Team: